ubc-systopia/dsn-2022-rad-artifact/analysis/Dataset_PowerAnalysis/README.md

 - VELOCITY-PLOT.csv
 - WEIGHT-PLOT.csv

-Alternatively, plotting steps has been shown in Plotting-in-JupyterNotebook.pdf file, and running the code in Jupiter notebook should be enough to plot the graphs.
+Alternatively, plotting steps has been shown in Plotting-in-JupyterNotebook.pdf file, and running the code in Jupyter notebook should be enough to plot the graphs.